Wig Wednesday: Get wiggy to support Kiwi kids with cancer this September!

 Every week in Aotearoa, three families are told the heartbreaking news that their child has cancer.
 The treatment these children undergo often means they need to brave the world with no hair.

 You can show your support for these children and their whānau by taking part in Wig Wednesday this September.
-Simply wear a wig, shave your head or style a funky hairdo for a day, while raising funds and awareness for Child Cancer Foundation.
+Simply wear a wig, style a funky hairdo or shave your head, while raising funds and awareness for Child Cancer Foundation.

 Your efforts will ensure that more kids and whānau impacted by childhood cancer are provided with the essential support they need, every step of the way.